At Openfield, we’re committed to protecting and respecting your privacy.

 Data Controller means a person who (either alone or jointly or in common with other persons) determines the purposes for which and the manner in which any personal data are, or are to be, processed.

-For the purpose of this Notice and Site, we are a Data Controller of your data.
+For the purpose of this Notice and Services, we are a Data Controller of your data.

 Data Processor (or Service Providers)